servirtium/servirtium-dotnet/COMPATIBILITY_SUITE.md

 ### Mac & Linux

-As above but thve Python3 line should be
+As above but the above Python3 line should be

 ```
 curl -s https://raw.githubusercontent.com/servirtium/compatibility-suite-runner/main/compatibility-suite.py \